FreQUENTLY Asked Questions

 Do you ever have people live with you short-term?

 Yes, occasionally, if we have space while we’re looking for long-term housemates.
-We’ve also used our parlor or our library to put up travellers and friends of the household.

 Do residents have guests overnight?

 Yes.
 Relatives, out-of-town guests, and significant others are welcome, as long as we let each other know about visitors in advance.
+We can used our parlor or library to put up guests.

 How do you decide practical questions like food policies or furnishings for the house?